Gene LeBell: Television and film work

-LeBell has worked on over 1,000 films, TV shows and commercials as a stuntman or as an actor (including multiple appearances as himself).
+LeBell worked on over 1,000 films, TV shows and commercials as a stuntman or as an actor (including multiple appearances as himself).
 LeBell appeared in three Elvis Presley movies as a minor character who starts a fight with the character played by Presley.
 In addition he also worked on the set of the Green Hornet TV show, in which he developed a friendship with Bruce Lee.
-Lee was especially interested in exploring grappling with help from him and exchanged ideas on various fighting techniques.
-However, there has been no verifiable evidence that Bruce exchanged ideas with Gene since no one else can corroborate Gene's story other then himself.
+LeBell was especially interested in exploring grappling with help from him and exchanged ideas on various fighting techniques.
+However, there is no verifiable evidence that Lee exchanged ideas with LeBell since no one else has corroborated the latter's story.
 He would also guest star on a 1964 episode of The Munsters as professional wrestler "Tarzan McGirk."

 LeBell also appeared in "The World of Martial Arts – Budojujitsu".
 This 1982 homevideo production, introduced by Chuck Norris and narrated by John Saxon, featured LeBell as a car thief and mugger who (in the prologue) accosts Mitsuru Yamashita and Budojujitsu creator Al Thomas...much to LeBell's regret.
 The program featured several other martial artists including Graciela Casilas, Karen Sheperd, Victor Ledbetter, Steve Sanders, brothers Benny and Reuben Urquidez, and Dave Vaden.

 On March 23, 1991, LeBell was awarded the Honorary "Reel" Membership by the Ring of Friendship of the Cauliflower Alley Club.
 This award is only given to a select few.
 Others awarded have been James Cagney, Kirk Douglas, Karl Malden, Cesar Romero and Mickey Rooney (movie stars that also did boxing and wrestling).

 LeBell has been reported as the inspiration for the character of Cliff Booth (Brad Pitt) in Quentin Tarantino's Once Upon a Time in Hollywood.
 However, Tarantino disputes this claim.